MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/architecture/mrdl-mrgt.md

 ## Where can MRDL components be found?

+> [!TIP]
-If you are looking for complete MRDL designed components it is best to look at higher level UX packages within the MRTK.
-But, if you are interested in the shaders or assets that power the MRDL you can look in the following locations.
+> Looking for complete MRDL designed components?
+Take a look at higher level UX packages within the [MRTK](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity).

+The shaders and assets that power the MRDL can be found in the following locations:

 ### Shaders